newaeonweb/ngx-aeon-wrapper/README.md

 ## How to run this project

-Firsts we need to compile and generate the library using the following command:
+First we need to compile and generate the library using the following command:

 ```
  ng build --prod ngx-aeon-wrapper
 ```

-Now, just start the server:
+Now, just start the server, to see the example app running:

 ```
 ng serve example-app